markmnl/fmsg/SPECIFICATION.md

 Throughout this document the following data types are used.
 All types are encoded little-endian.

-uint8       8 bit wide integer with a value in the set of all unsigned 8-bit integers (0 to 255) uint16      16 bit wide integer with a value in the set of all unsigned 16-bit integers (0 to 65535) uint32      32 bit wide integer with a value in the set of all unsigned 32-bit integers (0 to 4294967295) bit         a single bit 0 or 1 within a uint8, the 0 based index of which is defined alongside in this document float64     a 64 bit wide number in the set of all IEEE-754 64-bit floating-point numbers byte        alias to uint8
+uint8       8 bit wide unsigned integer with a value in the set 0 to 255 uint16      16 bit wide unsigned integer with a value in the set 0 to 65535 uint32      32 bit wide unsigned integer with a value in the set 0 to 4294967295 bit         a single bit 0 or 1 within a uint8, the 0 based index of which is defined alongside in this document float64     a 64 bit wide number in the set of all IEEE-754 64-bit floating-point numbers byte        alias to uint8